 The live streaming world is bigger than ever before – and it is ever-growing.
-It has evolved from a platform of real-time communication and is slowly replacing traditional forms of entertainment.
+It has evolved from a real-time communication platform and is slowly replacing traditional forms of entertainment.
 And today, it is possible to go beyond the conventional benefits offered by live streaming with multistreaming.
-Multistreaming is a form of virtual streaming wherein you stream to more than one platform simultaneously.
-Today, we’ll take a look at multistreaming benefits and how to do it with Flutin.
+Today, we’ll take a look at why you should be multistreaming and what are the multistreaming benefits & how to do it with Flutin.

 What is Multistreaming?